cciw-uk/data-protection/01 Decisions and actions document.rst

   anonymised) means there are few disincentives.

-* phishing attacks: people trying to gain access to CCiW by "social engineering" attacks on CCiW volunteers (emails that trick you into giving a password).
+* phishing attacks: people trying to gain access to CCiW by "social engineering" attacks on CCiW volunteers (e.g. emails that trick you into giving a password).

   Probability: low - these attacks are usually targeted, and we are unlikely to be a target.